claviska/SimpleImage/readme.md

     ->flip('x')
     ->rotate(90)
     ->resize(320, 240)
-    ->sepia()
     ->saveAs('./example/dist-image.png');
 ```

 That block loads **source-image.jpg**, flip it horizontally, rotate it 90 degrees clockwise,
-shrink it to fit within a 320x240 box, apply a sepia effect, convert it to a PNG, and save it to **dist-image.png**.
+shrink it to fit within a 320x240 box, apply a sepia effect, convert it to a PNG, and save it to **dist-image.png** with other format!

 With this class, you can effortlessly:
  * Resize images (free resize, resize to width, resize to height, resize to fit)